Wouldn’t it be wonderful to be able to measure the color blue?

 Using the hashtag #explorersoftheblue in Instagram (and Facebook too) we generate a media library that will connect our blue(s).

-You can look for the hashtag #explorersoftheblue in Instagram and then follow it, to see what’s new there.
+You can look for and follow the hashtag #explorersoftheblue in Instagram to see what’s new there.

-If you are a graphic designer or interested in colors, here below there is a pdf document (a draft at the moment) which relates the shades of the Cyanometer to Pantone® solid uncoated codes (due to the reproduction of the cyanometer, that is printed on off-white cotton paper, and to the range of colors of Pantone®, a sort of approximate match is expected).
+If you are a graphic designer or interested in colors, here below there is a pdf document which relates the shades of the Cyanometer to Pantone® solid uncoated codes.
+Due to the reproduction of the cyanometer, that is printed on off-white cotton paper, and to the more limited range of colors contained into Pantone®, a sort of approximate match has to be expected.

 #cyanometer #cianometro #cianómetro #cianometre #cyanotype #cianotipia